kmckiern/kmckiern.github.io/_posts/2017-09-08-Creating-a-high-fidelity-molecular-dataset-for-deep-learning-from-experimental-data.markdown

 title:  "Creating a high fidelity molecular dataset for deep learning from experimental data"
 date:   2017-09-08
 categories: tutorial
-tags: machine learning, data preparation, python
+tags: [machine learning, data preparation, drug design, tutorial]
 ---

 Suppose you were given data collected by an experimental collaborator.
 You would like to use this data to construct a DeepChem model.